Code of Conduct in Practice #4: Social Work Records

 Introduction

 A fundamental part of good social work practice is maintaining and safely managing accurate, timely and objective records of your interactions with clients.
-Social work records support good social work practice by helping to identify the risks and protective factors in a person’s life, and the support required.
+Social work records support good social work practice.
+They help identify the risks and protective factors in a person’s life, and the support required.
 Records also promote continuity of care and communication with other agencies.
-They provide accountability to those with whom you are working and your organisation, and can be used as evidence for complaints, investigations, and in court.
+They provide accountability to your clients and your organisation, and can be used as evidence for complaints, investigations, and in court.

 Notifications

-The SWRB receives notifications about the completion of, storage of and accessing of social work records.
-These notifications may take the form of complaints or concerns raised by members of the public, people receiving social work services, employers or colleagues.
-This includes the following situations:
+The SWRB receives notifications about issues relating to the completion of, storage of and accessing of social work records.
+Notifications may take the form of complaints or concerns raised by members of the public, people receiving social work services, employers or colleagues.
+These include the following situations:

 • not completing required documentation in a timely manner